Proposals due September 28, 2018 • Work Period July 1, 2019 – June 30, 2020

 MoBCI grant projects must be relevant to the goals and objectives of one or more of the major national and international bird conservation initiatives, including the North American Waterfowl Management Plan, Partners in Flight Bird Conservation Plans applicable to Missouri, North American Waterbird Conservation Plan, U.S. Shorebird Conservation Plan, and the Northern Bobwhite Conservation Initiative.
 If you do not have ready access to these plans you can find them at the following web addresses:

-In addition, priority will be given to projects that address priority habitats which benefit priority bird species identified in any of the State Wildlife Action Plan’s Priority Conservation Geographies (see map) or Conservation Opportunity Areas (COA’s).
+In addition, priority will be given to projects that address priority habitats which benefit priority bird species identified in any of the State Wildlife Action Plan’s Conservation Opportunity Areas (COAs), see page 31.
+Names of individual COAs can be found in the chapters relating to the primary habitat type for that COA.
 The 2015 State Wildlife Action Plan can be found at https://mdc.mo.gov/sites/default/files/downloads/SWAPopt.pdf.
 If your project occurs within a Priority Conservation Geography or COA, please include the name of that geography within your proposal.
 COAs are named at the beginning of each habitat chapter in the State Wildlife Action Plan.
-Click here for or an example of a funded proposal to serve as a guide in preparation of FY2019 proposals.
+Click here for or an example of a funded proposal to serve as a guide in preparation of FY2020 proposals.
 A map of Missouri’s Important Bird Areas can be found at http://mo.audubon.org/important-bird-areas-5.

-Projects should benefit an array of species, such as grassland birds, forest birds, wetland birds or glade birds.
+Projects should benefit an array of species (e.g., grassland, forest, wetland, or glade birds).
 An acceptable project may target one or more high priority bird species, but should include benefits to other species, involve habitat and ecosystem level planning and management, and engage partners with shared goals and objectives.

 Donated or acquired property or easements may be included as part of the project match for a maximum of 5 years as long as the following conditions are met: